Research findings also offer guidance

 "How clever," I replied.
 "Could you knit one for me?"
 (From Fadiman 1985, 267-68)

-He thought he was funny.
-At times play on several meanings of a word is.
+At times play on several meanings of a word is funny.
 There are other potentially humorous ways of playing with words too.